jrdncodes/employee-attrition-analysis/README.md

-# employee-attrition-analysis
+# employee-attrition-analysis (Python and Tableau)

-Exploratory data analysis of IBM HR dataset on employee attrition
+This project explores factors contributing to employee attrition using a dataset from IBM HR Analytics.

+Goal:
+to identify patterns and insights that help understand why employees leave, using Python for data cleaning and Tableau for interactive visualizations.

 Dataset
-Mention: IBM HR dataset from Kaggle, 1470 rows, 35 columns
+IBM HR dataset from Kaggle, 1470 rows, 35 columns

 Skills/Tools Used:
 Python (pandas, matplotlib/seaborn)